1940 Auckland Rugby League season: Papakura army camp teams

 At the board of control meeting on 3 April it was indicated that Papakura Camp teams would most likely be “officially represented in the Auckland Rugby League senior competition”.
 Captain T.P.
 Laffey who was the sports organiser of the camp was in attendance at the meeting and he pointed out “that football and other sports were an important integral part of soldier training and it was hoped that the board would admit one or two representative teams in the Auckland league senior competitions”.
 Chairman Campbell, with other members in agreement, “assured Captain Laffey that the league would welcome teams”.
 It was also decided that soldiers in uniform “for active service” would be admitted free to Carlaw Park during the season.

 Carlaw Park military activities

-The Auckland Rugby League gave permission for Carlaw Park to be used full time by the military for gatherings and training activities starting in September however they were still able to use it for rugby league activities on Saturday’s until the end of the season.
+The Auckland Rugby League gave permission for Carlaw Park to be used full time by the military for gatherings and training activities starting in September however they were still able to use it for rugby league activities on Saturdays until the end of the season.

 Fred Tottey

 Fred Tottey had moved to New Zealand from Australia and sought to play for Mount Albert.
 However he had still been under contract with his English club (Halifax) and was not allowed to register in New Zealand without a clearance being granted.
-As a result he only played two preseason matches and then later registered with rugby, playing a few matches for the Grammar club before returning to Australia.
+As a result, he only played two preseason matches and then later registered with rugby, playing a few matches for the Grammar club before returning to Australia.